hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 <video src="https://github.com/user-attachments/assets/124be2b2-9dde-41a9-bc27-b98e43670810
 " controls autoplay loop muted></video>

-## 6 Issuing a Token
+## Issuing The Authorization Token

-**6.1** At this point the client is now in control and has the **authorization code** that was received from the front-channel by the authorization server.
+At this point the client is now in control and has the **authorization code** that was received from the front-channel by the authorization server.
 The next step is to request an **authorization token** by sending a `POST` request to the `/authorize` endpoint of authorization server.
 The client can send the **authorization code** either in the header or the form body.
 Well behaved authorization servers would accept either methods but not both at the same time.

 The client will send the following payload to the `/authorize` endpoint of the authorization server.